moby/moby/docs/userguide/dockerimages.md

 In this section we're going to explore Docker images a bit more
 including:

-* Managing and working with images locally on your Docker host;
+* Managing and working with images locally on your Docker host.
-* Creating basic images;
+* Creating basic images.
 * Uploading images to [Docker Hub Registry](https://registry.hub.docker.com).

 ## Listing images on the host